raspberrypilearning/mood-indicator/en/step_3.md

 --- collapse ---

 ---
-title: Blink or pulse a single colour LED
+title: Blink or pulse multiple single colour LED
 ---

 Use blink or pulse to turn an LED on and off.